-35. The Examiners' recommendations that the CIWG should have a clear structure and that its composition should include more operational competent authorities has been addressed through draft legislation.
+- 60. The Examiners' recommendations that the CIWG should have a clear structure and that its composition should include more operational competent authorities has been addressed through draft legislation.
 According to the Authorities the draft revised legislation includes a clear structure and the possibility for the committee to draft its own terms of reference.
 Additionally, the draft legislation makes provision for the structure to include more operational competent authorities such as the FIU (MOT), the PPO and other law enforcement authorities.
 It also is expected to provide a forum where competent authorities can work together on policy and legislative changes that will improve the AML/CFT regime.
 At present, the draft revised legislation is in the administrative preparation stage in order to begin the official legislative process.
-As a result of the status of the legislation, the Examiners' recommendation with regard to the structure and inclusion of operational competent authorities have not been met.
-However, with regard to the consideration of having a forum of only competent authorities, this recommendation has been met by the inclusion of the measure in the draft since it show the recommended consideration of the issue.
+As a result of the status of the legislation, the Examiners' recommendation with regard to the structure and inclusion of operational competent authorities have not been met. - 61.
 With regard to the undertaking of an assessment of the adequacy of resources assigned to competent authorities, the Authorities have presented the policy for resource assignment for the Central Bank and the addition of resources, training and qualification requirements for Gaming Control Board.
-The reference to the request to the Minister of Finance by the FIU (MOT) was also noted. recommendation is only very partially met, since it does not present a comprehensive evaluation or assessment of the resources assigned to competent authorities.
+The reference to the request to the Minister of Finance by the FIU (MOT) was also noted since the last follow-up report.
+Currently, the following actions were taken: i) hiring of personnel and introduction of new systems and wquipment such as the Caseware Working Paper for Auditors and the Online Monitoring & Control System, and finalizing of the budget for 2014 will be addressed. ii) Increase of the capacity of the Audit Division to ensure effective supervision of the Casinos. iii) It is mandatory to take the CAMS-Certification for all GCB Auditors, some of the Staff members are already certified and have attended to training in technical aspects of the casino industry and AML/CFT matters, iv) To further improve the Audit Division's operations, the newly developed Audit Methodology and Approach now includes AML work programs, and the Case ware Working Paper for Auditors will be acquire to automate audit methodology and work programs and to digitalize audit working papers.
+Since more resources were assigned, this recommendation is met.

-36. The Authorities have provided an update with regard to the recommendation of the segregation of the PPO's database to reflect its different activities.
+62. The Authorities have provided an update with regard to the recommendation of the segregation of the PPO's database to reflect its different activities.
 In that regard, they have noted that there is unrestricted information exchange between the Curaçao police and the police abroad and that the use of such information when being used in any proceeding must then be formally requested through mutual legal assistance.
 While this explains the process adopted with regard to police to police information, it does not address the issue of maintaining statistics on the exchanges of information other than for mutual legal assistance.
 (See.
 E.C.
 32.2 of the third round Methodology).
 The recommendation has not been met.

-There has been no update given with regard to the two other outstanding recommendations regarding the keeping of statistics on the exchange of information between law enforcement authorities and the keeping of statistics with regard to the nature of the request made and the time required to respond to MLA requests and accordingly they have not been met.
+- 63. Regarding the keeping of statistics on the exchange of information between law enforcement authorities, it was indicated that customs keeps statistics of everything regarding cross border.
+Up till now, there was no case of cross border negotiable instruments.
+The recommendation has not been met. - 64.
+There has been no update given about the keeping of statistics with regard to the nature of the request made and the time required to respond to MLA requests and accordingly it has not been met.